Study in Poland: Student Visas & Permits

 Student Visa in Poland: EU/EEA/EFTA Nationals

-If you are a European national we have good news for you!
-The only thing you will need for staying in Poland for your studies is a valid travel document, either a passport or an identity card from your country of origin.
+If you are a European national, we have good news for you!
+The only thing you will need to stay in Poland for your studies is a valid travel document, either a passport or an identity card from your country of origin.
 There are no formal requirements if you stay for less than 90 days.
-However, since your studies will last more than three months, you will just need to register your residence in Poland in one of the country’s 16 administrative divisions, the Voivodeships
+However, since your studies will last over 3 months, you must register your residence in Poland in one of the country's 16 administrative divisions, the Voivodeships.

 Student Visa in Poland: Non-EU/EEA/EFTA Nationals

-If you are a non European citizen you will need a visa in order to enter and stay in Poland.
+If you are a non-European citizen, you will need a visa to enter and stay in Poland.
 However, citizens from particular countries are exempt from visa requirements when entering the Schengen Area.
 Poland is a member of the Schengen Area.
-As a result, you are eligible to apply for a student visa in Poland and travel within Europe.
+As a result, you're eligible to apply for a student visa in Poland and travel within Europe.

-For international students, there are two types of visas available:
+For international students, there are 2 types of visas available:

-• Visa C: A short-term Schengen visa allowing the holder to stay in the Schengen territory for up to 90 days in 180 days period.
+• Visa C: A short-term Schengen visa allows the holder to stay in Schengen territory for up to 90 days in a 180-day period.

-• Visa D: A long-term national visa issued for up to one year allowing travel around the Schengen area for up to 90 days in a 180 days period.
-If you need to stay longer in Poland for your studies, then you will need to apply for the Temporary Residence Permit/Card.
-The temporary residence card will allow you to cross the Polish border as many times as you wish.
-At first, it is issued for a period of 15 months.
+• Visa D: A long-term national visa issued for up to one year, allowing travel around the Schengen area for up to 90 days in a 180-day period.
+If you need to stay longer in Poland for your studies, you must apply for a Temporary Residence Permit/Card.
+The temporary residence card will allow you to cross the Polish border as often as you wish.
+At first, it's issued for a period of 15 months.
 It can be renewed for periods of up to 3 years but for no longer than the remainder of your studies.
 Keep in mind that you need to apply for a Temporary Stay Card 45 days before your visa expires

 Polish Student Visa: Necessary Documents

-Visit your local Polish Embassy or Consulate after booking an appointment in order to issue your student visa.
-The documents you need to gather in order to apply for a Polish student visa are:
+The documents you need to gather to apply for a Polish student visa are:

-• Valid passport (must be valid for three months after your planned departure from Poland).
+• Valid passport (valid for three months after your planned departure from Poland).

 • The letter of acceptance from your Polish university.